stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/ondemand.md

 You can use VS Code on Sherlock through the code-server interactive app.

-!!! warning "Using your local VS Code with remote SSH"
+!!!
+Note "Using your local VS Code with remote SSH"

     Connecting to Sherlock from VS Code on your local machine is not supported at this time due to a known issue with the closed-source "Remote SSH" extension.